emaker/ICM-42670/README.md

 This library is made to work with the Odyssey Flight Computer (Coming Soon!).

-I have based this library on this [Adafruit 9 axis](https://github.com/adafruit/Adafruit_LSM9DS0_Library) motion sensor library.
+I have based this library on this [Adafruit](https://github.com/adafruit/Adafruit_ADXL345) accelerometer library.
 ## Instalation

 To install add: